vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

     hosts can go down and return back later".
 * [swank-crew](https://github.com/brown/swank-crew) - distributed computation framework implemented using Swank Client.
 * [cl-coroutine](https://github.com/takagi/cl-coroutine) - a coroutine library.
 It uses the CL-CONT continuations library in its implementation.
-* [CMTX](https://github.com/cosmos72/stmx): high performance transactional memory for Common Lisp ).
+* [CMTX](https://github.com/cosmos72/stmx): high performance transactional memory for Common Lisp.
   - In our opinion, a library not well known and under-appreciated.

 (see [awesome-cl#parallelism-and-concurrency](https://github.com/CodyReichert/awesome-cl#parallelism-and-concurrency))